 Day 7: Bartolome / Sombrero Chino

 Sail on to Bartolome and climb to the island's highest point for 360-degree views, passing intriguing geological formations along the path including spatter cones, tuff cones and lava tubes.
 From the summit, a panorama unfolds of the surrounding islands and Pinnacle Rock, famously shown in the 2003 film Master and Commander.
 Some of the best snorkeling in the Galapagos awaits around the base of this ancient submerged volcano.
 It's an underwater playground that's home to huge schools of fish permanently under attack by Galapagos penguins.
 Gentle white-tipped reef sharks, sea turtles and stingrays are also common sightings.
 Over lunch, cruise to nearby Sombrero Chino, which really does look like a Chinese hat!
 A panga ride along the island's shoreline reveals more Galapagos fascinating Galapagos marine life.
 Members of the resident penguin colony may join us on a final snorkel in the channel.
 Back on board, it's time for cocktails and our farewell dinner.

 Day 8: Mosquera or North Seymour / Baltra / Quito / Depart

 This morning's adventure will depend upon sea conditions.
 If tides permit, we may opt to land on Mosquera, a tiny islet that's home to a huge population of sea lions, as well as many shorebirds.
 Or we may venture out on the panga in search of fur seals lounging on the rocks along North Seymour.
 All too soon, our time in the Enchanted Isles comes to a close as we return to Baltra where we say goodbye to the Nemo III, her crew and our Expedition Leaders.
-Transferring to Baltra, we board our flight back to the mainland.
-Upon arrival at the Quito airport, travelers departing on overnight flights may choose to transfer to a hotel located just minutes away, for a relaxed layover in a comfortable day room.
-A complimentary shuttle will return you to the airport in time for your evening flight.
+Transferring to the airport, we board our flight back to the mainland.
+Upon arrival at the Quito airport, we transfer to our nearby hotel, just minutes away, where an overnight stay is included.
+A complimentary shuttle will return you to the airport for your homeward flight.